AllstaRawR/FILFY/README.md

 ---

 ### WABBAJACK INSTALLATION GUIDE
 ###### This list requires Skyrim Anniversary Edition, or all of the Creation Club content downloaded, and will run SSE version 1.6.640 It should automatically downgrade for you when you run the Wabbajack, so you are safe to install whatever the latest version on Steam is (1.6.1170 as of writing).
+It will also take around 450GB of disk space, 150GB for Downloads and 300GB for the remaining Deployments.
 1. Install a copy of Skyrim via Steam.
 It is recommended that you fully delete your old Skyrim Special Edition game folder and start from fresh.
 Your `\Skyrim Special Edition` folder should look like this:

     ![Windows-SkyrimRoot](https://raw.githubusercontent.com/AllstaRawR/FILFY/main/images/Windows-SkyrimRoot.png "Windows-SkyrimRoot")